KNU-BrainAI/AD/README.md

 Download the above plug-ins and move them to the eeglab folder (eeglab2019_1/plugins)

-ALL eeglab plug-in list (https://sccn.ucsd.edu/eeglab/plugin_uploader/plugin_list_all.php)
+All EEGLAB plug-in list (https://sccn.ucsd.edu/eeglab/plugin_uploader/plugin_list_all.php)